BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

 ## Know Your Curl

 `curl`, short for "see URL", is a command-line tool that allows you to directly access URLs in a programmatic way.
-It's an easy way to interact with servers that listen to ports on the internet and that speak a variety of protocols, among them `bitcoind`.
-It also comes as a library for many programming languages, such as C, Java, PHP, and Python.
-So, once you know how to work with Curl, you'll have a strong foundation for using a lot of different APIs — some of which we'll touch on in the next few chapters.
+It's an easy way to interact with servers like `bitcoind` that listen to ports on the internet and that speak a variety of protocols.
+Curl is also available as a library for many programming languages, such as C, Java, PHP, and Python.
+So, once you know how to work with Curl, you'll have a strong foundation for using a lot of different APIs — as we'll touch on in the next few chapters.

 In order to use `curl` with `bitcoind`, you must know three things: the standard format, the user name and password, and the correct port.

 ### Know Your Format

-The `bitcoin-cli` commands are all linked to the RPC commands in `bitcoind`.
-That makes the transition from using `bitcoin-cli` to using `curl` very simply.
-In fact, if you look at any of the help pages for `bitcoin-cli`, you'll see that they list not only the `bitcoin-cli` command, but also a parallel `curl` command.
+The `bitcoin-cli` commands are all linked to RPC commands in `bitcoind`.
+That makes the transition from using `bitcoin-cli` to using `curl` very simple.
+In fact, if you look at any of the help pages for `bitcoin-cli`, you'll see that they list not only the `bitcoin-cli` commands, but also parallel `curl` commands.
 For example, here is `bitcoin-cli getinfo help`:
 ```
 $ bitcoin-cli help getmininginfo
 getmininginfo